Factbox: New Hampshire Republican presidential primary

 Here are a few facts about the New Hampshire primary, the second in the state-by-state nominating contest.

-* Winners of the Granite State have had mixed success in getting their party's nomination, a fact that raises questions about the primary's relevance.
+* Winners of the Granite State's primary have had mixed success in getting their party's nomination, a fact that raises questions about its relevance.
 John McCain won the Republican primary in 2000 but lost the bid to George W. Bush.
 In 2008 Hillary Clinton won the Democratic primary but the party nod went to Obama.
 Candidates who lost New Hampshire but eventually won their party nomination include Democrat Walter Mondale in 1984, Republican Bob Dole in 1996, and George W. Bush.

 * Since 1984, only two candidates have won both the Iowa caucuses and the New Hampshire primaries.
 If Romney wins New Hampshire, he will be the first non-incumbent Republican to win both states since they became home to the first nominating races in the 1970s.